llanlan1/terraformAWSDeploymentWebserverGuide/README.md

 ```
 You should see **'Welcome to nginx!'**

-Your web server has been successfully deployed. ??
+Your web server has been successfully deployed.

 ---

 ## **Clean-Up**

-To remove all created resources:
+To remove all created resources (so as to not incure running costs):

 ```sh
 terraform destroy -auto-approve